Brand Hong Kong - Asia's world city

 • Trim vegetation particularly the grass in your premises

 • To prevent rat infestation, the best method is to deprive their food and shelter.
-Food and garbage should be properly stored and disposed.
-Holes at wall and ceiling should be repaired and filled
+Store food and dispose of garbage properly.
+Holes at the wall and ceiling should be repaired and filled

-Besides, since lice can live on human body, maintaining good personal hygiene is effective to prevent the spread of louse-borne typhus.
+Besides, maintaining good personal hygiene is effective to prevent the spread of epidemic typhus as lice can live on the human body.